Harbor, Oregon: Climate

-Harbor, alike the Brookings area has a cool-summer Mediterranean climate (Köppen climate classification Csb).
+Harbor, like the Brookings area, has a cool-summer Mediterranean climate (Köppen climate classification Csb).
 According to the Trewartha climate classification, it has a subtropical climate (despite being a little farther north than Chicago in latitude) and is one of the northernmost North American locations to have one.

 It has cool winters during which intense rainfall is broken by weeks of cool, sunny weather.
 Mild, dry summers with average rainfall in July and August of less than 1 in per month are usual.
 There are an average of only two afternoons annually with high temperatures of 90 F or higher and an average of 1.5 mornings with low temperatures of 32 F or lower.
 The record high temperature was 108.2 F on July 9, 2008.
 The record low temperature was 18 F on December 8, 1972.

 The wettest “rain year” in Harbor was from July 1937 to June 1938 with 107.62 in and the driest from July 1976 to June 1977 with 40.30 in, although as much as 123.90 in fell during calendar year 1996.
 The most rainfall in one month was 36.90 in in December 1996.
 The most rainfall in 24 hours was 17.00 in on October 14, 2016.
 Snow is rarer, but not unusual in Harbor, averaging only 0.7 in per year.

 Because of its location, Harbor is subject to winter (and less frequently summer) temperatures considered unusually warm for the Oregon Coast or for that matter, the North Coast of California.
 Temperatures can reach 70 to 100 F throughout the year.
 This is due mostly to its situation at the foot of the Klamath Mountains, from which winds compress and warm the air flowing onto Harbor.
 This is called the Brookings effect or Chetco effect, similar to the warm dry Santa Ana winds of coastal Southern California.
 Daffodils and other bulbs generally bloom in February.
 In the lowlands, heavy fog is common in the summer while the coastal hills are generally sunny and cool.